sib-swiss/containers-snakemake-training/docs/course_material/3_generalising_snakemake.md

 It would be interesting to know what is happening when featureCounts runs.
 This is where the `log` directive comes into play!

-**(Optional) Exercise:** If you have time, add the `log` directive to the rule.
+**Optional exercise:** If you have time, add the `log` directive to the rule.
 Don't forget to update the directive values to match the ones you used in your previous rules.
 You can check out slides 27-30 of the presentation (available [here](#material)) for information on this directive.

 ??? tip "Logs"
     * The `log` directive must contain the same `wildcards` as the `output` directive, here `sample`